theemperor66/noticehub/README.md

 ## Sample Data

-The dashboard loads a demo dataset on startup that represents a fictional company using common cloud providers such as AWS, Azure, Google Cloud, GitHub and Cloudflare.
-If the backend API has no data yet, these examples are shown on their own.
-Once real notifications are created they are **merged** with the demo entries so the initial examples remain visible.
+On first start the application seeds the database with a demo dataset that represents a fictional company using common cloud providers such as AWS, Azure, Google Cloud, GitHub and Cloudflare.
+These entries are stored in the database like normal records and can be removed at any time.
+The UI no longer merges demo data with newly created entries.

 You can also process example HTML emails directly from the "Notifications" page.
 Selecting a demo email shows a small preview and